Trump pleased with US efforts to stem illegal drugs from the Caribbean

 He said the DOD increased capabilities in the region at the president's direction, stating that there are now 75 per cent more surveillance aircraft and 65 per cent more ships than usual for drug interdiction in the Eastern Pacific area and the Caribbean.

-“We denied nearly two billion US dollars in drug profits, increased our targeting of known smuggling maritime events by 60 per cent, and neutralised dozens of members of transnational criminal organisations,” Esper said.
+“We denied nearly two billion US dollars in drug profits, increased our targeting of known smuggling maritime events by 60 per cent and neutralised dozens of members of transnational criminal organizations,” Esper said.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive